STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 What do the experts say?

-The traditional criterion refers to a limited number of weekly evacuations, although patients mostly complain of symptoms associated with difficult stool passage, such as evacuation of hard or lumpy stools or the need of excessive efforts and/or manipulation during defecation.
+patients mostly complain of symptoms associated with difficult stool passage, such as evacuation of hard or lumpy stools or the need of excessive efforts and manipulation during defecation.

 2. FULLY RELAX YOUR BODY